-44 Freedom Info, 'European Court Backs Confidentiality for Trade Talks' (25 March 2013),
+Freedom Info, 'European Court Backs Confidentiality for Trade Talks' (25 March 2013), number of EU member states have hate speech laws that fail to protect freedom of expression - in particular in Poland, Germany, France and Italy.

-45 Council Framework Decision 2008/913/JHA on combating certain forms and expressions of racism and xenophobia by means of criminal law (28 November 2008), http://europa.eu/legislation_summaries/justice_freedom_security/combating_discrimination/l33178 en.htm accessed on 6 September 2013.
+Council Framework Decision 2008/913/JHA on combating certain forms and expressions of racism and xenophobia by means of criminal law (28 November 2008), http://europa.eu/legislation\summaries/justice\freedom\security/combating\discrimination/l33178\en.htm accessed on 6 September 2013.

-46 'Article 14 - discrimination' contains a prohibition of discrimination; 'Article 17 - abuse of rights' outlines that the rights guaranteed by the Convention cannot be used to abolish or limit rights guaranteed by the Convention.
+46 &#x27;Article 14 - discrimination' contains a prohibition of discrimination; 'Article 17 - abuse of rights' outlines that the rights guaranteed by the Convention cannot be used to abolish or limit rights guaranteed by the Convention.